h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 - To add a new cell *below* the current cell, press **b**.
 - To delete the current cell, press the **d** key *twice*. (**dd**).

+You can view these shortcuts by clicking **Help** > **Keyboard Shortcuts** or by clicking the **Help** tab in the sidebar.

 There are also a series of buttons at the top of the page below the flow name that allow you to save the current flow, add a new cell, move cells up or down, run the current cell, and cut, copy, or paste the current cell.
 If you hover over the button, a description of the button's function displays.

  ![Flow buttons](images/Flow_buttons.png)

 You can also use the menus at the top of the screen to edit the cells, view specific format types (such as input or output), change the cell's format, or run the cell.
+You can also access troubleshooting information or obtain help with Flow.
  ![Flow menus](images/Flow_menus.png)